mert-othaw/mert-othaw/DT_EN_Phase_6_Test.md

 For each one of these 4 fields, there are also additional 3 questions noted in the template to properly classify the user's feedback into the fields.
 >* On the top left you can place the positive feedback.
 >* On the top right you can place the negative feedback.
->* At the bottom left to note are ideas, for example new ideas that have developed as a result of user feedback.
+>* At the bottom left you can note new ideas, for example ones that have been developed as a result of the user's feedback.
->* In the field on the bottom right are unanswered questions.
+>* In the field on the bottom right you can place unanswered questions.

 ![Fillin](/Phase_6_Test_Screenshots/03_Fill_in_Feedback_01.PNG)

-* At first **Student 1 (Developer) interviews Student 2 (User) and documents the respective feedback** to the created prototype "Favorite app for students" from the previous phase 5 - prototype on this template.
-Double click on the left mouse key to write it down into the feedback grid template.
+* At first **Student 1 (Developer) interviews the Student 2 (User) and afterwards the developer documents the respective feedback** regarding the created prototype "The favorite app for students" from the previous phase.
+Double click on the left mouse key to write into the feedback grid template.

->* After Student 1 (Developer) is finished with interviewing and documenting the feedback of Student 2 (User), **the two roles are swapped.**
+>* After Student 1 (Developer) is finished with interviewing and documenting the feedback of Student 2 (User), **the two roles are to be swapped.**

-* Then **Student 2 (Developer) interviews Student 1 (User) and documents the respective feedback** too on the **same** feedback grid template.
+* Then **Student 2 (Developer) interviews Student 1 (User) and afterwards developer documents the respective feedback** as well into the **same** feedback grid template.

 ![Fillin2](/Phase_6_Test_Screenshots/03_Fill_in_Feedback_02.PNG)

-**If you're finished don't forget to save your mural template.**
+**When you're finished don't forget to save the mural template.**

 * Click on the icon shown in the following picture to save and download your template.

 ![Save](/Phase_6_Test_Screenshots/07_Save_01.PNG)

-* Choose Format "PDF" and choose "All content" to download the entire created mural template as a PDF.File on your notebook/pc.
+* Choose the format "PDF" and choose "All content" to download the entire created mural template as a PDF.File on your notebook/pc.

 ![Download](/Phase_6_Test_Screenshots/07_Save_02.PNG)

-* You also have to option to share your created mural template if you click on the "Share" Button and copy the link of the POP-UP window if you want to share your created mural template as shown in the following picuture.
+* You also have the option to share your created mural template by clicking on the "Share" button and then copying the link of the POP-UP window.

 ![Share](/Phase_6_Test_Screenshots/08_Share_and_Copy.PNG)

-**If everything is saved, finish working in this template with going back to dashboard with the following button shown in the following picture.**
+**If everything is saved, you can finish your work in this template by going back to the dashboard with the button shown in the following picture.**

 ![Finish](/Phase_6_Test_Screenshots/09_Finish_Dashboard.PNG)